Green buttons for third-party meetings

 The following third party meeting providers can be configured with MultiJoin:

 - Skype for Business

-*For instructions on how to configure MultiJoin for Microsoft Teams, see MultiJoin for Microsoft Teams.
+*For more information on MultiJoin for Microsoft Teams, see MultiJoin for Microsoft Teams.

 In the example below, a person using the Zoom plugin for Microsoft Exchange included the room Belfort in their meeting invite: